Doomscrolling

-Doomscrolling or doomsurfing is the act of spending an excessive amount of time watching short-form content or watching large quantities of user-generated content or news, particularly negative news, on the web and social media.
-The concept was coined around 2020, particularly in the context of the COVID-19 pandemic.
+Doomscrolling is the act of spending an excessive amount of time on digital content (e.g. short-form content, user-generated content, AI-generated content, and news) that elicit negative emotions.
+The concept was coined around 2018, and became more widespread in the context of the COVID-19 pandemic.
 The World Health Organization (WHO) observed that the pandemic was accompanied by widespread misleading information, conspiracy theories, and false reports, which it referred to as an "infodemic".

 Surveys and studies suggest doomscrolling is predominant among youth.
 More specifically, research indicates that doomscrolling tends to be more common among males, individuals in younger age groups and those who actively follow political events.
 It can be considered a form of internet addiction disorder.
 In 2019, a study by the National Academy of Sciences found that doomscrolling can be linked to a decline in mental and physical health.
 Numerous reasons for doomscrolling have been cited, including negativity bias, fear of missing out, increased anxiety, and attempts at gaining control over uncertainty.

 History

 Origins

 The practice of doomscrolling can be compared to an older phenomenon from the 1970s called the mean world syndrome, described as "the belief that the world is a more dangerous place to live in than it actually is as a result of long-term exposure to violence-related content on television".
 Studies show that seeing upsetting news leads people to seek out more information on the topic, creating a self-perpetuating cycle.

 In common parlance, the word "doom" connotes darkness and evil.
 In the World Wide Web's infancy, "surfing" was a common verb used in reference to browsing the web; similarly, the word "scrolling" refers to sliding through online content.
-After 3 years of being on the Merriam-Webster "watching" list, "doomscrolling" was recognized as an official word in September 2023.'
+After three years of being on the Merriam-Webster "watching" list, "doomscrolling" was recognized as an official word in September 2023.'
 Dictionary.com chose it as the top monthly trend in August 2020.
 The Macquarie Dictionary named doomscrolling as the 2020 Committee's Choice Word of the Year.